 A complete introduction to the Objectives and Key Results framework.

-The Objectives and Key Results (OKRs) framework is a goal-setting methodology that has been around for quite some time.
+The OKRs acronym stands for Objectives and Key Results framework is a goal-setting methodology that has been around for quite some time.
 Andy Grove promoted it at Intel in the 70s, then John Doerr took it to Google in 1999.
 Fast forward another 20 years, and OKRs are no longer a process for Enterprise organisations.
 It is now a methodology adopted by large and small teams to help them build a culture that puts outcomes over outputs.

 This guide will give you a simple and modern approach to OKRs, designed to reduce friction for remote/hybrid teams, and encourage fast feedback loops.